pdf-raku/PDF-Tags-raku/docs/index.md

 PDF-Tags-raku (**EXPERIMENTAL**)
 ============

-A small DOM-like API for the navigation of tagged PDF files.
+A small DOM-like API for the navigation or creation of tagged PDF files.

-This module enables reading and creation of tagged content with simple XPath queries and basic XML serialization.
+This module enables reading of tagged content with simple XPath queries and basic XML serialization.

 Synopsis
 --------